+We also demonstrate a phase transition of conditional moment $k$ of the random error for PRAM estimators in ultra high-dimensional settings.
+Particularly, PRAM estimators have estimation consistency at a slower rate if $1<k<2$, but with a minimax rate enjoyed by the LS-Lasso if $k \ge 2$.
+For the oracle property, PRAM estimators can select variables consistently if only $k>1$.
+However, a larger $k$ permits the number of nonzero parameters to grow faster with $n$ and allows weaker minimum signal strength.
+Furthermore, the PRAM estimators obtain asymptotic normality if $k>2$.

-Additionally, our numerical studies show satisfactory finite sample performance of the PRAM estimators under irregular settings, which is consistent with our theoretical findings.
-Among all the possible choices of PRAM estimators, our numerical results also suggest to implement a re-descending PRAM estimator with a concave penalty such as TA-MCP and CA-MCP, using the HA-Lasso as the initial estimator, when the data are strongly heavy-tailed or contaminated.
+Additionally, our numerical studies show satisfactory finite sample performances of PRAM estimators under irregular settings, which is consistent with our theoretical findings.
+In particular, our numerical results demonstrate the advantage of a re-descending PRAM estimator with a concave penalty such as TA-MCP and CA-MCP, using the HA-Lasso as the initial estimator, if the data are strongly heavy-tailed or contaminated.

-Our research in this paper provides a systematic study of penalized M-estimation in high-dimensional regression data analysis.
-We hope this study shed some lights in future directions of research, including devising similar theoretical guarantees for estimators with grouping structures in the covariates, or study of high-dimensional models with varying coefficients under general irregular settings.
+Our research in this paper provides a systematic study of penalized M-estimation in high-dimensional mean regression.
+We hope this study shed some light on future directions of research, including devising similar theoretical guarantees for estimators with grouping structures in the covariates, or study of high-dimensional models with varying coefficients under general irregular settings.

-\section{Appendix 1}
+\section{Appendix}